rtanglao/rtDOTcom/_posts/2024-10-21-p1-covid-19-6th-vaccination-moderna-booster-go-science-go.md

 ---
 layout: post
-title: "Got my 6th COVID and yearly flu vaccination text mesage at 3:05p.m., made an appointment for 5:05 p.m..
+title: "Got my 6th COVID and yearly flu vaccination text message at 3:05p.m., made an appointment for 5:05 p.m..
 All done!
 Yay! #GoScienceGo!"
 ---
 * Received Moderna and the 2024 flu shot  at the Save-On at Kingsway and Knight.
-They are doing walk-ins 11-5p.m. (close for lunch 130-2pm) for the next few days
+They are doing walk-ins 11-5p.m. (closed for lunch 130-2pm) for the next few days.

 ## Previously